Washington Crossing State Park

 Washington Crossing State Park is a 3575 acre New Jersey state park that is part of Washington's Crossing, a U.S. National Historic Landmark area.
 It is located in the Washington Crossing and Titusville sections of Hopewell Township in Mercer County, north of Trenton along the Delaware River.
 The park is operated and maintained by the New Jersey Division of Parks and Forestry.
 It is supported by the Washington Crossing Park Association, a friends group that works to preserve, enhance, and advocate for the park.

 This park area, together with Washington Crossing Historic Park on the Pennsylvania side, comprise the Washington's Crossing National Historic Landmark, which was listed on January 20, 1961, and added to the National Register of Historic Places on October 15, 1966.

 The park's natural area consists of 140 acre of mixed hardwood forests and fields that offer locations for hiking, picnics, nature walks and cross-country skiing.
 The Nature Center offers exhibits, displays, and educational programs for children, families and school groups.
-During warmer months, concerts and plays are held at the Washington Crossing Open Air Theatre, an outdoor theater with seating consisting of wooden benches.
+During warmer months, concerts and plays were once held at the Washington Crossing Open Air Theatre, an outdoor theater with seating consisting of wooden benches and a stage, but this facility has been abandoned since 2017.

 Goat Hill Overlook, located nearby in West Amwell Township in Hunterdon County, is administered by the New Jersey Division of Parks and Forestry as part of Washington Crossing State Park.